Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 - ROC Area Under the Curve
 - Precision

 This is somewhat arbitrary, but the thought is it would be better to suggest a false positive finding to a Radiologist then to miss a possible diagnosis.
 Radiologists tend to make their own judgments about x-rays, but having a suggested finding might influence the doctor to spend more time analyzing these suggestions.
+For this reason, Recall was chosen as the primary metric.

-ROC is always important, but this is more of a true metric of how well the model performed since it is based on probabilities and not predictions.
-But this might not be something the Radiologist would see.
+ROC is always important since this is more of a true metric of how well the model performed since it is based on probabilities and not predictions.
+You can have the same Recall values for two models, but one can have a much high AUC.
+This is because the better model might have most of its probability scores closer to 1 while the lesser model has most of its probabilities closer to 0.5.
+But this might not be a score the Radiologist sees, so we put it into the second priority slot.

 We can easily make our recall values 100% by always predicting a positive finding.
 So Recall is of no value if we don't keep the precision under control.
+So Precision cannot be forgotten.
+Looking at the F1 score might be a good approach for this.
+But since we wan't to favor Recall, we might use a weighted harmonic mean, i.e. F2 (see sklearn.metrics.fbeta_score).

 # Educational Notebooks <a class="anchor" id="Educational_Notebooks"></a>